otammato/6_ELK_monitoring_NodeJS_logs/README.md

 The solution maintains a detailed diary (logs) of everything that happens, ensuring transparency and traceability.

-The Logging Solution:
+### The Logging Solution:

 #### **Setting up and Distinguishing Logs**:
    - A special logger (`appLogger`) ensures that all the server's actions are noted down separately from other potential system logs.
+In my case, I want to sepatrate `app` logs from `config` logs.
+     - Configuration-related logs will be marked with source: 'config'.
+     - All other application-related logs will be marked with source: 'app'.
+   This way, by looking at the log source, you can easily identify where the log came from.

 #### **Capturing All Messages**:
    - The common ways developers use to write logs (like just printing messages) are tweaked.
 Now, instead of only printing, they make sure messages are properly recorded using `appLogger`.